Every great journey begins only with dreaming about it.

 Since these accommodations have a limited capacity, we will provide you with the exact name once you confirm your reservation and we verify availability on the dates of your choice.
 Your satisfaction is our priority!

-We begin our Camino de Santiago with an organized journey featuring the emblematic Romanesque Church of Santa María de O Cebreiro, birthplace of legends and the Galician Holy Grail (which appears on the coat of arms of Galicia).
+We begin our organized Camino de Santiago trip with the iconic Romanesque Church of Santa María de O Cebreiro, birthplace of legends and the Galician Holy Grail (which appears on the Galicia coat of arms).

-In Hospital da Condesa, its church has the same layout as that of O Cebreiro.
+In Hospital da Condesa, its Church, which has the same layout as the one in O Cebreiro.

 In O Biduedo, the Chapel of San Pedro.